-- is disabled and has specific additional needs - has special educational needs - is a young carer - is showing signs of engaging in anti-social or criminal behaviour - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - has returned home to their family from care - is showing early signs of abuse and/or neglect.
+- Is disabled and has specific additional needs - Has special educational needs - Is a young carer - Is showing signs of engaging in anti-social or criminal behaviour - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse - Has returned home to their family from care - Is showing early signs of abuse and/or neglect.

-All initial contacts where staff, local governors or volunteers wish to make a request for general advice, information or a service for a child who may be a child with additional or complex needs should be made either by contacting the relevant Pastoral Leader or the academy SENCO Aminah Javed, or by contacting the local MASH.
+All initial contacts where staff, local governors or volunteers wish to make a request for general advice, information or a service for a child who may be a child with additional or complex needs should be made either by contacting the relevant Pastoral Leader for the child's year group or the academy SENDCO Vicky Martin, or by contacting the local MASH.